higherkindness/mu-scala/docs/src/main/docs/tutorials/grpc-server-client.md

 ## Next steps

-If you want to write tests for your gRPC server, take a look at the [Testing a gRPC server tutorial](testing-grpc-server).
+If you want to write tests for your RPC service, take a look at the [Testing an RPC service tutorial](testing-rpc-service).

 [cats-effect]: https://typelevel.org/cats-effect/
 [gRPC]: https://grpc.io/